yonhan3/openosc2/README.md

     #define OPENOSC_ASM_LABEL_REDIRECT_METHOD    1
     #define OPENOSC_FUNC_MACRO_REDEFINE_METHOD   2

-They are two different function mapping methods.
-The ASM_LABEL_REDIRECT method uses __asm__ label to redirect an alias function to the real function at assembly language level, while being different function at C language level.
+They are two different mapping methods.
+The ASM_LABEL_REDIRECT method uses "__asm__" label to redirect an alias function to the real function at assembly language level, while keeping them as different functions at C language level.
 The FUNC_MACRO_REDEFINE method uses macro redefining mechanism to directly redefine a foo function as a new openosc_foo function at C language level.